shenghaoyuan/Ada-JobQueue/README.md

 ## Environment

-download [GNATStudio](https://www.adacore.com/download) from AdaCode and install it My GNAT version is
+download [GNATStudio](https://www.adacore.com/download) from AdaCode and install it.

+My GNAT version is
 ```shell
 $ gnat --help